John Bard Manulis: Live events

 In 2008, Manulis produced the campaign events involving local, regional and national surrogates for Barack Obama's Campaign for Change in Colorado.
 He produced the short filmmaking competitions for Microsoft's Imagine Cup in both Brazil (2004) and Japan (2005), and the Liberty Hill Foundation's annual Upton Sinclair Award dinner (2003, 2004, 2005).
 With Gary Sinise, he directed the Directors Guild of America's memorial tribute to the life of director John Frankenheimer.

 Digital media and technology

-Manulis co-founded Visionbox Media Group, a production, post-production and distribution consulting company using digital technology to produce and distribute films and television content in 2000, before digital technology became ubiquitous in film and television.
-"Definitions are changing on everything, even what the word 'digital' means", Manulis said in a 2002 interview with the Los Angeles Times.
-"There are so many technologies that are encompassed in that one word....The one thing everyone agrees on is that 'digital' equals change."
+Manulis co-founded Visionbox Media Group, a production, post-production and distribution consulting company using digital technology to produce and distribute films and television content in 2000.
+In a 2002 interview with the Los Angeles Times he said: "Definitions are changing on everything, even what the word 'digital' means.
+There are so many technologies that are encompassed in that one word....The one thing everyone agrees on is that 'digital' equals change."

-Manulis is the CEO of Screenspaces, a social technology company he founded with his wife, Liz Heller, in 2011.
-Screenspace's inaugural product offering was the Vwalls social publishing platform.
+Manulis founded Screenspaces, a social technology company he founded with his wife, Liz Heller, in 2011.

 Activism and philanthropy

-Manulis, who was recognized by the Los Angeles County Board of Supervisors as one of their 2012 Leaders To Watch, is a lifelong philanthropist and activist.
+Manulis was recognized by the Los Angeles County Board of Supervisors as one of their 2012 Leaders To Watch.
 He serves on the board of directors for The Getty House Foundation, and on the board of the Liberty Hill Foundation.
-Manulis and his wife, Liz Heller, received the Liberty Hill Founder's Award in 2010.
+Manulis and Heller received the Liberty Hill Founder's Award in 2010.